 8.20.50 Minor Fields of Study.
 Undergraduate students may declare a "minor" field of study.
-Requirements may be satisfied by: 1) completion of 18 or more credits of any of the interdepartmental minors that have been proposed by one or more departments and approved by the Curriculum and Standards Committee, Faculty Senate, and the President; or 2) completion of 18 or more credits within a curriculum other than the student's major; or 3) completion of 18 or more credits of related studies offered by more than one department and sponsored by a faculty member competent in the minor field of study.
-To declare a minor, a student must have approval of the department chairperson of the minor field of study (or faculty sponsor in option 3 of this paragraph), and the student's academic dean.
-A student's approved minor(s) will be listed on the student's permanent academic record after graduation. #16-17-22, #17-18-23
+A minor is a secondary concentration of courses.
+Requirements may be satisfied by: 1) completion of 18 or more credits of any of the interdepartmental minors that have been proposed by one or more departments and approved by the Curriculum and Standards Committee, Faculty Senate, and the President; or 2) completion of 18 or more credits of related studies offered by one or more departments or programs and sponsored by a faculty member competent in the minor field of study.
+To declare a minor, a student must have approval of the department chairperson of the minor field of study (or faculty sponsor in option 2 of this paragraph), and the student's academic dean.
+A student's approved minor(s) will be listed on the student's permanent academic record after graduation. #16-17-22, #17-18-23, #19-20-9

 8.20.51 At least twelve of the eighteen credits required for a minor shall be at the 200-level or above.
-At least half of the credits required for a minor must be earned at The University of Rhode Island.
-A minimum average of 2.00 must be earned in the eighteen or more credits required for the minor. #16-17-22
+At least eight of the credits required for a minor must be earned at the University of Rhode Island.
+A minimum average of 2.00 must be earned in the eighteen or more credits required for the minor. #16-17-22, #19-20-9

-8.20.52 No course required in a major program (30-36 credits) may be used to apply to both the major and minor fields of study.
+8.20.52 A maximum of two courses required in a major program may be used to apply to both the major and minor fields of study.
+Additionally, graduates who have earned an undergraduate degree with a minor from the University of Rhode Island and who are then readmitted to the University to pursue an alternate major or degree, may apply for that purpose all credits earned in pursuit of the previous minor field of study.
 Courses from other curricula that are recommended or required for the major may apply to the minor.
 Courses in General Education may be used for the minor.
-Courses in the minor may not be taken under the pass-fail grading option. $\#05-06-35 \ \#16-17-22$
+Courses in the minor may not be taken under the pass-fail grading option. #05-06-35 #16-17-22, #19-20-9